Pescadores Mbor, Senegal

 You’ll find pharmacies which accept UK prescriptions in major cities.
 The NHS has information on whether you can take your medicine abroad.

-Healthcare facilities in Senegal
+Healthcare in Senegal

 Medical facilities in Dakar are reasonable, but are limited in the rest of Senegal.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.